cahirwpz/mimiker/wiki/docs/onboarding.md

 ## Project overview

-Mimiker is an experimental implementation of very simple UNIX-like operating system for Malta board and Raspberry Pi 3.
+Mimiker is an experimental implementation of a simple UNIX-like operating system for the Malta board and Raspberry Pi 3.

 ### Main project goals